shufanhe/MyRecipe/docs/iteration_report_6.md

 Troubles/Issues/Roadblocks
 ----------------
-1. Had some troubles with bootstrap, formating the cards that we are using for recipes.
-Formating things in the correct position.
-Sizing of pictures and icons.
+1. Shufan - Figuring out dependencies among tables, for example if a recipe is deleted what happends to the notification related to it, and where will people be redirected to if they try to click on a recipe that is deleted (notification about the recipe remains even if recipe itself is deleted, people will get a warning message saying that the recipe has been deleted)
 2. Diana - Schema/database, working with queries for tags was a little challenging since I do not have enough experience.
-3. Shufan tried to work on uploading image for recipes but didn't end up working, did not have enough time so prioritized the assigned tasks.

 Adjustments to Overall Design
 ----------------
-1. Trying to make sure slideshow and recipe of the day work on homepage.
+1. We are going to add recipes to slideshow and recipe of the day work on homepage before the presentation because they would get deleted when we reinitilize the database.

 Helpful Tools & Approaches
 ----------------
 1. Stackoverflow.
 2. Bootstrap documentation.
-3. Reddit.
+3. Shufan - inspecting frontend code for other websites

 One Important Thing Learned
 ----------------
-1. Look at original documentation before searching for example code, provides better solutions and might save some time.
-2. Be very detailed with everything.
-3. Be careful to not lose code when merging things.
-4. Ask for help.
+1. Shufan learned how to use icons with for post methods (inside a button, and use a form to specify the method as 'post')
+2. Diana learned to trust herself

-Week 6
+Week 7
 ----------------
 Tasks:
 1. User Stories: